How to Install OpenShot on Linux Mint 22 and 21

 Get:12 https://ppa.launchpadcontent.net/openshot.developers/ppa/ubuntu noble/main i386 Packages [1,696 B]

-Check the candidate package again to confirm APT is preferring the PPA.
+Check both package candidates again to confirm APT is preferring the PPA for the interface and the OpenShot library.

 Relevant output on Mint 22.x includes: